 Allowing your employee to request feedback on a particular project or area of work can help to make the feedback more personal to them.
 When you give your employees feedback that’s based on general areas of work, but you aren’t asking what they want to work on, you’re not allowing them to reach their full potential.

-When it’s time for a feedback session with your employee, ask them what projects they want your feedback on.
+When it’s time for a feedback session with your employees, ask them what projects they want your feedback on.
 When they receive the feedback they’re looking for, they’ll be more motivated and likely to take action on the feedback.

 Feedback Requests Should Receive Quality Feedback